 As a side note – sometimes, chickens will bully each other when they notice that one has any severe damage, like bloody or raw areas showing on its skin.
 You can often prevent these sorts of situations by making sure your chickens have dust baths (which will limit the occurrence of external parasites) but if you happen to notice red or raw spots on your chickens’ skin, apply a liquid bandage like Blu-Kote to remove the temptation to peck and pick for the others.

 4. Provide Entertainment

 Boredom is one of the most common causes of aggression in a flock.
-You might notice that this becomes an issue if your chickens have been stuck inside all winter or if you keep your chickens in a confinement setting.
-When chickens can’t get outdoors to be chickens they are naturally going to become more aggressive toward each other.
+You might notice that this becomes an issue if your chickens have been stuck inside all winter or if you keep your chickens in a confined setting.
+When chickens can’t get outdoors to do chicken things they are naturally going to become more aggressive toward each other.

 You may also want to add some relaxing herbs, like these, to your nesting boxes.
 This may help calm down broody hens and make egg laying a bit less stressful for everyone!

 5. Introduce New Birds at the Right Time